To get started with Pimcore objects, classes must be defined. In Create A First Project you can see the first steps how to create objects and classes.

 - defining the layout for the object editor.

 Layout object properties can be grouped into panels, which incorporate the layout areas north, east, west, south and center and additionally they can be positioned into tab panels.
 This allows logical structuring of object attributes into smaller units of data belonging together.
 It depends on the use case how data should be grouped and structured.
-Common applications are tabs/groups for different languages or logical groups like basic data, media, sales data, etc. In addition to the master editor layout, Custom Layouts for different views on the object data can be defined.
+Common applications are tabs/groups for different languages or logical groups like basic data, media, sales data, etc. In addition to the main editor layout, Custom Layouts for different views on the object data can be defined.

 To define a class, the menu